pythonlover02/volt-gui/README.md

 - ccache (optional, for optimizing compiling times)

 ## Additional requirements for some Options:

 If this software is not provided, its options will be locked.

 - [scx](https://github.com/sched-ext/scx) in the case you want to make use of the CPU Pluggable Schedulers
 - [mangohud](https://github.com/flightlessmango/MangoHud) in the case you want to make use of the Render Pipeline Settings.
 Both the native or the Flatpak version satisfy the dependency.
+- [lsfg-vk](https://github.com/PancakeTAS/lsfg-vk) in the case you want to make use of the LS Frame Gen Settings.
+Both the native or the Flatpak version satisfy the dependency.
 - `glxinfo` its required to use the OpenGL Render Selector.
 - `vulkaninfo` and the `vulkan mesa layer` are required to use the Vulkan Render Selector.

 ## Installation:

 ### Quick Install:

 1. Run one of the builds scripts avaliable to create the application:

    Using Pyinstaller:

    ```bash
    ./make-pyinstaller.sh
    ```

    Using Nuitka:

    ```bash
    ./make-nuitka.sh
    ```

-   *Note: Both use a Python virtual environment to avoid system wide package installation using pip*
+   _Note: Both use a Python virtual environment to avoid system wide package installation using pip_

 2. Install the application system wide:
    ```bash